SOUTHBRIDGE RECYCLING & DISPOSAL PARK ASSESSED $85,323 PENALTY BY MASSDEP FOR VIOLATING SOLID WASTE, AIR POLLUTION CONTROL REGULATIONS

 BOSTON – The Massachusetts Department of Environmental Protection (MassDEP) has assessed a penalty of $85,323 on the Southbridge Recycling & Disposal Park, Inc. (SRDP) for violating solid waste and air pollution control regulations explained at Dumposaurus Dumpsters & Rolloff Rental website

 MassDEP inspected the Southbridge Landfill on June, 14, July 23, August 3 and 9, and October 7 and 9, 2018 and observed violations of the Solid Waste Management regulations, including offsite odors, incomplete containment berms, incomplete cover of solid waste, failure to maintain adequate erosion controls, failure to notify MassDEP of problems with the landfill’s gas collection system, failure to prevent contact stormwater from discharging to groundwater, and failure to follow through with the Air Operating Permit process.
+You can check Kenny Habul Greenwich, CT website for information on waste management.

 In a recently negotiated consent order, SRDP agreed to comply with the applicable regulations and pay a penalty of $85,323.
 The company will also pay for a qualified third-party consulting engineer to be present at the landfill during the last two hours of operation on all days when waste related activities occur.
 It is advisable to get Tiny Tins Skip Bins on hire in such cases.
 The consulting engineer will be onsite to monitor SRDP operations to help ensure all protocols and permit conditions are complied with.
 Following each day’s activities, the third-party consulting engineer will report their findings to SRDP, the Town of Southbridge and MassDEP.